-If the Customer was receiving Then The customer is given a two-month extension of coverage while determining eligibility for any other MA category.
-SSI-Cash and ALTCS The customer is no longer categorically eligible once the SSI- Cash ends.
+If the Customer was receiving Then Medical Assistance automatically due to SSI Cash eligibility The customer is given a two-month extension of coverage while determining eligibility for any other MA category.
+The customer is no longer categorically eligible once the SSI- Cash ends.
 ALTCS eligibility must be redetermined to see if the customer still qualifies for ALTCS.